 6. Lex & Lynne | @lexandlynne

 Located in Sewickley, Lex & Lynne is a staple for dreamy, chic, and resort wear pieces.
 This high-end boutique is known for its refined womenswear, lifestyle pieces, and their recently added custom sweater line— full of cozy knits handcrafted in Mexico.
 If accessories are more your thing, they also carry their own line of handmade jewelry.
-Before you hit the beach or jet set off to your summer escape, make a stop at Lex & Lynne to stock up on those insta-worthy styles.
+Before you hit the beach or jet set off to your summer escape, make a stop at Lex & Lynne to stock up on styles.

 7. Peter Lawrence | @peterlawrencepgh